Political apathy: European Union

+United Kingdom

+In the United Kingdom, like many other western liberal democracies, there has been a steady decline in turnout in general elections over recent decades.
+After a peak in the 1950 General election with 83.9% turnout in the UK steadily declining to ultimately an all-time low turnout of 59.4% in the 2001 General election.
+Low turnout and disengagement in elections and the political process is more prevalent in younger voters.
+In addition to declining turnout over recent decades trust in the government has fallen also leading to disengagement.

-Voter apathy in the United States
+United States

 According to the Pew Research Center, only 55.7 percent of the U.S. voting age population cast ballots in the 2016 presidential election.
 This percentage is a slight increase from the 2012 election, but lower than the 2008 election, which had record numbers.
 Voter turnout numbers in the United States are quite low compared to other developed nations.
 The United States was ranked 31 out of the 35 countries in this study.
 The Census Bureau recorded that there were roughly 245.5 million Americans who were eligible to vote, but only 157.6 million of eligible voters were registered to vote.
 The United States Election Project had similar findings, estimating apathy slightly higher: 46.9 percent of eligible voters did not vote in 2016.
 Many Americans do not take the effort to learn the voting process, as some see it as a burden.

 There is an overemphasis on the number of Americans who have claimed they voted.
 The Clerk of the U.S. House of Representatives only recorded 136.8 million people, compared to the 137.5 million who claimed to have voted.
 This number also includes 170,000 ballots which were blank, spoiled, or null.

 Voter registration in the United States is an independent responsibility, so citizens are able to choose whether they want to register or not.
 This led to only 64% of the voting age population being registered to vote in 2016.
 The United States is one of the sole countries that requires its citizens to register separately from voting.
 The lack of automatic registration contributes to the issue that there are over a third of eligible citizen in the United States that are not registered to vote.